TheOdinProject/curriculum/ruby_on_rails/rails_basics/deployment.md

 The peace of mind this affords you can't be overstated.
 You never want to be in a position where you're waking at 4 a.m. to multiple alerts.
 Your database is on the fritz because of some security patch you forgot to apply, and there are no backups to fall back on.

 With Rails, we will be using PostgreSQL, a popular open-source database.
 Some PaaS providers like Heroku will automatically create a PostgreSQL database for our application when we first deploy.
-Others, like Fly.io, will have a few more manual steps involved, but still beat having to set up a database from scratch.
+Others, like Fly.io, will have a few more manual steps involved, but it still beats having to set up a database from scratch.

 #### Domain Names
 PaaS providers will give you a random domain name when you first deploy.
 In Heroku's case, something zen-like "afternoon-falls-4209".
 If you want to visit the app, you can go directly to `http://afternoon-falls-4209.herokuapp.com` to see your app live on the web in all its glory.